-- maintained by the third party will be made available by the third party upon request without delay; - (d) ensure that the third party has in place procedures to establish and maintain identification of applicants for business and update identification information based on the risk profile of the applicants for business. - (3) Where a relevant person wishes to rely on an introduction by a third party from a country or territory that is listed in Schedule 2 of the Code, it the relevant person shall nevertheless-have regard to information that is available on the level of risk in the country's or territory's risk where the third party is incorporated, registered or formed and operating. - (4) A relevant person shall not rely on an introduction by a third party in circumstances where the third party is relying on another third party or other third parties to conduct and maintain information on the customer due diligence of an applicant for business (multi-level or tiered introduction). - (5) Subject to sub-regulation (7), identification procedures established and maintained pursuant to sub-regulation (2) (d) and the obligation outlined in sub-regulation (3) shall not apply where the relevant person and the third party are part of the same group and that group - (a) applies at the group level customer due diligence and record keeping requirements and programmes against money laundering that are at least equivalent to those specified in these Regulations and the Code; and - (b) is regulated, supervised or monitored for compliance with those requirements and programmes by a foreign regulated authority or other equivalent body with responsibility for regulating, supervising or monitoring compliance with such requirements and programmes. - (6) In sub-regulation (5), the term "group", in relation to a body corporate, means that body corporate, any other body corporate which is its holding company or subsidiary and any other body corporate which is a subsidiary of that holding company, and "holding company" and "subsidiary" shall be construed in accordance with section 2 (2) to (6) of the Banks and Trust Companies Act. - (7) Notwithstanding anything contained in this regulation, the relevant person has the ultimate responsibility for ensuring that it has obtained and verified the identity of an applicant for business and that it knows the beneficial owner of the applicant for business.
+(3) Where a relevant person wishes to rely on an introduction by a third party from a country or territory that is listed in Schedule 2 of the Code, it shall nevertheless have regard to information that is available on the level of the country's or territory's risk.

+(4) A relevant person shall not rely on an introduction by a third party in circumstances where the third party is relying on another third party or other third parties to conduct and maintain information on the customer due diligence of an applicant for business (multi-level or tiered introduction).

+(5) Subject to sub-regulation (7), identification procedures established and maintained pursuant to sub-regulation (2)(d) and the obligation outlined in sub-regulation (3) shall not apply where the relevant person and the third party are part of the same group and that group-

+- (a) applies at the group level customer due diligence and record keeping requirements and programmes against money laundering that are at least equivalent to those specified in these Regulations and the Code; and - (b) is regulated, supervised or monitored for compliance with those requirements and programmes by a foreign regulated authority or other equivalent body with responsibility for regulating, supervising or monitoring compliance with such requirements and programmes.

+(6) In sub-regulation (5), the term "group", in relation to a body corporate, means that body corporate, any other body corporate which is its holding company or subsidiary and any other body corporate which is a subsidiary of that holding company, and "holding company" and "subsidiary" shall be construed in accordance with section 2 (2) to (6) of the Banks and Trusts Companies Act, 1990.

+(7) Notwithstanding anything contained in this regulation, the relevant person has the ultimate responsibility for ensuring that it has obtained and verified the identity of an applicant for business and that it knows the beneficial owner of the applicant for business.

+Revision Date: 1 Jan 2020

-(8) For the purposes of sub-regulation (2) (b) with respect to business relationships between a relevant person and a third party that were in existence before the coming into force of the Regulations, the transitional provisions outlined in the Schedule shall apply.
+(8) For purposes of sub-regulation (2)(b) with respect to business relationships between a relevant person and a third party that were in existence before the coming into force of these Regulations, the transitional provisions outlined in the Schedule shall apply.